prudhvir3ddy/Web2Mob/README.md

 **Work in progress ⚠️:**
 Build iOS app

+Note:

+WWDC 2025:
+[Starting from iOS Safari 26, all Add to home screen apps will behave like PWAs Without web devs having to support this explicitly.](https://webkit.org/blog/16993/news-from-wwdc25-web-technology-coming-this-fall-in-safari-26-beta/
+)

+So I won't be working on the iOS app anymore.

-Frontend is hosted in: https://prudhvir3ddy.github.io/wtm
+Frontend is hosted at: https://prudhvir3ddy.github.io/wtm

 ### Features